harvard-lil/website-static/app/_posts/2013-06-15-link-roundup-june-15-2013.md

 {% include roundup-item.html
   link="http://well.blogs.nytimes.com/2013/06/06/this-is-your-brain-on-coffee/"
-  title="This Is Your Brain on Coffee" text="a cup or three of coffee "has been popular for a long, long time,", "and there's probably good reasons for that."" by="Matt Phillips"
+  title="This Is Your Brain on Coffee" text="a cup or three of coffee \"has been popular for a long, long time,\", \"and there's probably good reasons for that.\"" by="Matt Phillips"
 %}